confluentinc/cp-demo/docs/index.rst

            https://api.telemetry.confluent.cloud/v1/metrics/cloud/query \
               | jq .

 #.
-Your output should resemble:
+Your output should resemble the output below, and include metrics for the |ccloud| topic ``wikipedia.parsed.ccloud.replica``:

    .. code-block:: text